bourinus/Fall/README.md

        build documentation
  ```
 * To install, open a terminal in the Fall folder:
+After install a 'venv' folder containing the virtual environment inside the Fall folder.
  ```
  $ make install
  ```
-After install this will generates a 'venv' folder containing the virtual environment inside the Fall folder.

-* To restart with a fresh install with the following command :
+* To restart with a fresh install:
  ```
  $ make clean
  ```